rogertestevnt/bdd_capybara/README.md

 Example using git: `git clone` https://github.com/rogertestevnt/bdd_capybara.git

-## Checkout one of two following branches:
+## Checkout one of the two following branches:

 **data_table**: a Data Table  (for details, please visit https://cucumber.io/docs/gherkin/reference/) was used in the specification in order to provide an example of what kind of data is considered valid